 When people buy a product from you, it’s one of their expectations that the product will work as described.
 They expect the product to serve the purpose of buying it.
 Not only that, your customer also expect value for what they are paying for.
-Customers are not expected to be overcharged for a product they can get from your competitors for far lesser price.
+Customers are not expected to be overcharged for a product they can get from your competitors for a far lesser price.

 Building loyalty through customer engagements

 Businesses should demonstrate the ability to engage their customers in a fun way combined with the need to share their experiences.
-Try to build targeted customer campaigns that will enable you to garner higher share of your customer’s wallet.
+Try to build targeted customer campaigns that will enable you to garner a higher share of your customer’s wallet.

 Customer retention is on the minds of small and medium businesses across the world.
 With rising customer acquisition costs, businesses need to get innovative and start taking a proactive role in retaining their clients.

 As a business, it’s important to develop a customer management solution that focuses on the key areas of converting customer interactions into business insights.
 You can then make use of the insights to help your business retain customers.